REMOVABLE IMPLANT OVERDENTURES

 How long do implant overdentures last?

-Do I need a Dentist referral?
+Do I need a referral to get implant overdentures?

 YOUR LOCAL DENTURE SPECIALIST